 - 3.1 "Whistleblowing" is the name given to the reporting of certain types of wrongdoing by people who work for us.
 This will usually, although not always, be something you have seen or noticed at work.
 We aim to maintain high standards of integrity in everything we do.
 However, all organisations can occasionally be affected by conduct that is dangerous, against the law or that breaches ethical or professional codes.
-We will take your concerns seriously; they will be investigated, and you can be assured there will be no reprisals. - 3.2 The types of concerns you may want to 'blow the whistle' about include but are not limited to any activity which you suspect: - Is criminal (e.g. fraud, corruption, sexual or physical abuse of pupils/students or others); - Shows a failure to comply with any legal, professional or regulatory obligation - Poses a danger to the health and safety of any individual - May damage the environment - May breach our financial management procedures - Shows a miscarriage of justice - May facilitate tax evasion - Shows financial fraud or mismanagement or the deliberate concealment of any of the above matters or any other wrongdoing in the public interest. - 3.3 Such genuine concerns raised in relation to any of the above are likely to amount to whistleblowing (or "qualifying protected disclosures") if: - You disclose to us factual information, as opposed to opinion only; - you believe that the information tended to show that one of the matters above has occurred, is occurring or is likely to occur; and - your belief is reasonable.
+We will take your concerns seriously; they will be investigated, and you can be assured there will be no reprisals. - 3.2 The types of concerns you may want to 'blow the whistle' about include but are not limited to any activity which you suspect: - Is criminal, or - Shows a failure to comply with any legal, professional or regulatory obligation, or - Poses a danger to the health and safety of any individual, or - May damage the environment, or - May breach our financial management procedures, or - Shows a miscarriage of justice, or - May facilitate tax evasion, or - Shows financial fraud or mismanagement or the deliberate concealment of any of the above matters or any other wrongdoing in the public interest. - 3.3 Such genuine concerns raised in relation to any of the above are likely to amount to whistleblowing (or "qualifying protected disclosures") if: - You disclose to us factual information, as opposed to opinion only; - you believe that the information tended to show that one of the matters above has occurred, is occurring or is likely to occur; and - your belief is reasonable.